ACMI (museum): Gallery 1

-The screen gallery, renamed Gallery 1 when Gallery 2 was introduced in 2009, was built along the entire length of what was previously Princes Bridge railway station.
-It is a subterranean gallery for experimentation with the moving image.
-Video art, installations, interactive, sound art, net art and screen related objects are all regularly exhibited in this space.
+Gallery 1 now houses the permanent exhibition The Story of the Moving Image which opened in 2021 following a renovation of the gallery.
+Gallery 1 is built along the entire length of what was previously Princes Bridge railway station.
+From 2002 to 2019 Gallery 1 was used for temporary exhibitions on the moving image such as video art, installations, interactive, sound art, net art and screen related objects were all regularly exhibited in this space.